antoine-cottineau/app_linker/readme.md

         guard let payload = PushNotificationParser().parse(content: content) else {
             return
         }
-        handlePayload(payload)
+        PayloadHandler(payload).runAction()
     }

-    /// Use the `payload` to perform an action.
-    /// - Parameter payload: An instance of Payload. private func handlePayload(_ payload: Payload) {
-        let action = ActionFactory().createAction(payload: payload)
-        action.run(payload: payload)
 }
-}
 ```

 The code is pretty simple: `AppLinker` has two public methods, one for handling deeplinks and the other for handling push notifications.
-Both methods start by parsing their input into a `Payload` and then run the corresponding action.
+Both methods start by parsing their input into a `Payload` that is then used by the `PayloadHandler` to perform the associated action.

 ## 4. Conclusion